fbeltrao/AzureFunctionExtensions/Readme.md

 | ------------- |-------------|
 |<ul><li>An item was added to a queue</li><li>A direct HTTP call</li><li>A timer (every x minutes)</li><li>[many more](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings#supported-bindings)</li>|<ul><li>Add an item to a queue</li><li>Send an email</li><li>Write to a database</li></ul>|

-Azure Functions framework allow you to write your own triggers and outputs.
+The Azure Functions framework allows you to write your own triggers and outputs.
 Triggers are a bit complicated to implement, since you need to implement a way to notify the function host once a trigger happens.
 Outputs, on the other hand, are simple to be [customized](https://github.com/Azure/azure-webjobs-sdk/wiki/Creating-custom-input-and-output-bindings).

 ### Why should I write my own output binding?